Update, July 2023: All Solana Endpoints now include Solana Archival Data at no additional cost. Don't have an account yet? Sign up free today!

 QuickNode Archive Nodes combine the full nodes that QuickNode offers across all our base plans, which users know and love, with an add-on feature, Archive mode, that provides full access to all historical data going back to the original genesis block.

-Anyone building products and services with blockchain data need access to low-latency, reliable node infrastructure, which is why we built QuickNode.
+Anyone building products and services with blockchain data needs access to low-latency, reliable node infrastructure, which is why we built QuickNode.
 QuickNode’s standard nodes are used extensively by NFT projects, exchanges, and custody providers to mint tokens, trade on the blockchain, and check an address’ current balance.
 But for many companies, including analytic services, data providers, and financial services companies, a standard node with access to just the most recent 128 blocks is simply not enough.

 As a result, QuickNode offers globally distributed, scalable, and highly resilient archival nodes as an add-on feature for many chains, without the hassle and expense of maintaining them in-house.
 QuickNode Archive mode serves archival data instantly by leveraging the QuickNode Boost feature of our API.
 QuickNode Boost considers the high volume calls/requests from our users and caches that data to serve future requests faster.
 A user with QuickNode Archive mode addon can replay smart contracts, explore the historical balances of an address, run complex multi-dimensional queries, and simulate the blockchain state at any given block in history.